tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 > **Fielo CMS** App > **Plugins** Tab > **Actions** Button

-For each prugin hit activate.
+For each plugin hit activate.
 In the following order:

 - FieloCMS
 - PlatformPlugin